isage/SDL-mirror/README.md

 There are two render backends for Vita:
 * sceGxm-based renderer (default)
-* scePiglet-based gles2 renderer (must be chosen via hint or renderer index)
+* scePiglet-based gles2 renderer (must be chosen via hint or renderer index, DolceSDK only)

 ### sceGxm-based renderer